godotengine/godot-website/collections/_article/dev-snapshot-godot-4-6-dev-4.md

 ### Project manager: Various improvements

-The editor recieved a **lot** of love this development snapshot, with many features well worth a look in the curated highlights.
-However, for this blog post, we'll be focusing on an oft-overlooked element of our editor: the project manager.
-While technically separate from the editor in the traditional sense, it's editor-exclusive functionality which exists to launch project editors, so they're invariably intertwined.
+The editor received a **lot** of love this development snapshot, with many features well worth a look in the curated highlights.
+However, for this blog post, we'll be focusing on an often overlooked element of our editor: the project manager.
+While technically separate from the editor in the traditional sense, it is editor-exclusive functionality which exists to launch project editors, so they're invariably intertwined.
 With the project manager getting an uncharacteristic amount of attention this cycle, here's a quick lightning-round of changes:

 [Rindbee](https://github.com/Rindbee) is starting things off with an improved UI navigation ([GH-101129](https://github.com/godotengine/godot/pull/101129)).
 The previous implementation clashed with our recent AccessKit integration, as it didn't lend itself to keyboard navigation.
-Now a newly procided focus style makes navigation easier than ever:
+Now a new focus style makes navigation easier than ever:

 <video autoplay loop muted playsinline title="Project manager navigation">
   <source src="/storage/blog/dev-snapshot-godot-4-6-dev-4/project-manager-nagivation.mp4?1" type="video/mp4">